Some case study examples are listed below; remember that every client and every coaching plan is unique.

 Results: Thomas now reads above grade level, has fewer outbursts, has built executive functioning skills to the point he planned a huge community project with minimal help, and is an official “buddy” to classmates with ADHD.

-Client: “Alex,” fourth grader with ADHD
+Client: Parent of “Alex,” fourth grader with ADHD

 Concerns: memory and recall; focus, especially during homework; low self-esteem and impaired confidence in learning; sleep difficulties; currently using medication